materialsproject/pymatgen/docs/installation.rst

 Optional libraries that are required if you need certain features:

-1. scipy 0.10+ (highly recommended): For use in Gaussian smearing.
+1. scipy 0.10+ (highly recommended): For use in Gaussian smearing and faster Phase Diagrams.
 2. matplotlib 1.1+ (highly recommended): For plotting (e.g., Phase Diagrams).
 3. VTK with Python bindings 5.8+ (http://www.vtk.org/): For visualization of crystal structures using the pymatgen.vis package.